tksst/cdk-ec2-spot-simple/README.md

 # typescript-starter-template

-A template project for javascript library and/or executable.
+A template project for javascript library (for browsers or Node.js) and/or executable for Node.js.

 ## npm scripts